The Hundred-word Eulogy: Context

+The Hongwu Emperor’s reign was marked by an aggressive regulation of minority religions such as Buddhism and Taoism, but also relative tolerance towards Islam.
 It was recorded that "His Majesty ordered to have mosques built in Xijing and Nanjing (the capital cities), and in southern Yunnan, Fujian and Guangdong.
 His Majesty also personally wrote baizizan (eulogy) in praise of the Prophet's virtues."